-In October 2012, the Government of Newfoundland and Labrador requested expressions of interest ("EOI") regarding development of a designated Exempt Mineral Land ("EML") in the western Labrador iron ore mining district that contains the Julienne Lake iron ore deposit.
-Altius has conducted geophysical work and exploration drilling on its adjacent claims that confirms an extension of the deposit occurs to the northeast and southwest of the EML and onto Altius held mineral licenses.
-On May 31, 2013, the Corporation and partners submitted a detailed proposal which would combine the EML with its surrounding mineral claims to develop the entirety of the deposit as a large scale and long life mining operation.
-The Corporation expects to receive formal feedback from the Newfoundland and Labrador government on its proposal in the coming quarter.
+In October 2012, the Government of Newfoundland and Labrador ("GNL") requested expressions of interest ("EOI") regarding development of a designated Exempt Mineral Land ("EML") in the western Labrador iron ore mining district that contains the undeveloped Julienne Lake iron ore deposit.
+Altius has conducted geophysical work and exploration drilling on its adjacent mineral claims and confirmed the extension of mineralization onto Altius claims.
+On May 31, 2013, the Corporation and its Chinese partners (the "JL Alliance") submitted a detailed proposal to combine the EML with its surrounding mineral claims and conduct a feasibility study regarding the potential development of the entirety of the deposit as a large scale and long life iron ore mining operation.
+If the JL Alliance proposal is accepted, Altius will contribute its mineral claims to the JL Alliance in exchange for a royalty interest on the consolidated project as well as a minority equity interest.
+A decision date for award of the EML has not been announced by GNL but is expected shortly.

-The Corporation will continue to maintain its financial and technical discipline by employing its proven 'prospect generation' model of attracting funding partners to its projects, which has resulted in excess of 60 JV-earn-in/sales and strategic alliance agreements since inception.
+The Corporation will continue to maintain its financial and technical discipline by employing its proven 'prospect generation' and royalty creation model of attracting funding partners to its mineral exploration projects, which has resulted in excess of sixty (60) JV-earn-in/sales and strategic alliance agreements since inception.

-The Corporation continues its efforts to identify additional mineral properties across the commodity spectrum that will attract new investment from both senior mining companies and junior explorers in the form of earn-in agreements and/or alliances.
-This effort is focused on Newfoundland and Labrador, Quebec through alliances with Virginia Mines, and Chile via a CORFO (the Chilean Economic Development Agency) supported alliance.
-The Corporation may also consider expansion into other mining friendly jurisdictions in the future.
+The Corporation continues its efforts to identify additional mineral properties across the commodity spectrum that will attract new investment from either senior mining companies and/or junior explorers in the form of earn-in agreements and/or alliances.
+This effort is focused in Canada in the provinces of Newfoundland and Labrador and also in Quebec through alliances with Virginia Mines and others.
+The Corporation also has an exploration office in Chile via a 49% interest in a joint venture with a private fund, Zeus Capital, and financial support from CORFO (the Chilean Economic Development Agency) for up to \$14 million via a non-secured loan.